-- reviewing the Corporation's overall compensation philosophy; - reviewing and approving corporate goals and objectives relevant to CEO compensation (taking into account both short-term and long-term compensation goals), evaluating the CEO's performance in light of stated corporate goals and objectives, and recommending to the Board the CEO's compensation level based on this evaluation;
+reviewing the Corporation's overall compensation philosophy;

-- making recommendations for approval by the Board with respect to succession planning for the CEO; - in consultation with the CEO, overseeing the evaluation of the Corporation's senior officers and determining the compensation of senior officers other than the Chief Executive Officer; - assisting the Board in fulfilling its obligation to identify the principal risks associated with the Corporation's compensation and human resources policies and practices, including in the design of compensation policies intended to meet the Corporation's compensation objectives; - reviewing the adequacy, amount and form of compensation paid to each director (and considering whether such compensation realistically reflects the time commitment, responsibilities and risks of directors) and making recommendations to the Board thereon; - making recommendations to the Board with respect to the adoption or amendment of incentive compensation plans; and - making recommendations to the Board with respect to the adoption or amendment of equity-based compensation plans, including the designation of those who may participate in such plans and the issuance of incentive options in accordance with such plans.
+- reviewing and approving corporate goals and objectives relevant to CEO compensation, evaluating the CEO's performance in light of stated corporate goals and objectives, and recommending to the Board the CEO's compensation level based on this evaluation; - making recommendations for approval by the Board with respect to succession planning for the CEO; - in consultation with the CEO, overseeing the evaluation of the Corporation's senior officers and determining the compensation of senior officers other than the Chief Executive Officer; - assisting the Board in fulfilling its obligation to identify the principal risks associated with the Corporation's compensation and human resources policies and practices, including in the design of compensation policies intended to meet the Corporation's compensation objectives; - reviewing the adequacy, amount and form of compensation paid to each director and making recommendations to the Board thereon; and - making recommendations to the Board with respect to the adoption or amendment of incentive compensation plansand equity-based compensation plans, including the issuance of incentive options in accordance with such plans.

-The Compensation Committee has the authority to retain and receive advice from compensation consultants to carry out its duties.
-In 2023, neither the Board nor the Compensation Committee retained any compensation consultant or advisor to assist them in determining compensation.
+The Compensation Committee has the authority to retain and receive advice from outside advisors to carry out its duties.
+In 2024, neither the Board nor the Compensation Committee retained any compensation consultant or advisor to assist them.